What are cultural values? Cultural competence

 2.1 The problem of ensuring the safety of cultural property

-2.2 The need to ensure the security of cultural property
+2.2 The need to ensure the safety of cultural property

 2.3 State control